Solution selling: Origins of solution selling and terminology

 and began licensing affiliates in 1988.
 With intellectual-property contributions from his affiliate network, Bosworth's methodology continued to evolve through the years.
 He sold the intellectual property in 1999 to one of his original affiliates, Keith M. Eades.

 While 'solution selling' has become a generic term in many sales and selling organizations, Solution Selling as a brand denotes distinct characteristics.
-Followers of "solution-selling" generally apply a consultative sales approach to all aspects of their sales process (or cycle) including: